ansys/pychemkin/doc/source/Get_Start.rst

    ::

-      >>> import chemkin
+      >>> import ansys.chemkin

-  - **PyChemkin** is correctly installed if Python returns
+  - **PyChemkin** is correctly installed if python returns

    ::

       chemkin version number = xxx

-  - It is likely there is no Ansys product installed locally if Python does not return anything
+  - It is likely there is no Ansys product installed locally if python does not return anything

    ::

       >>>

-  - The local Ansys Chemkin version needs to be updated to at least version *2025 Release 1* if Python returns
+  - The local Ansys Chemkin version needs to be updated to at least version *2025 Release 2* if Python returns

    ::

-      ** PyChemkin does not support Chemkin versions older than 2025R1
+      ** PyChemkin does not support Chemkin versions older than 2025R2